The plastic mold can be viewed as an exchanger that carries the heat of the hot melt away from the plastic mold by the circulating refrigerant.

 When the finished product is relatively deep, a pipe is cut in the mold, and the cooling water is sprayed from the pipe to flow to the surrounding cooled wall.

-The optimal cooling method for the elongated mold core is to use spring type.
-The inner and outer diameters of the sleeve must be adjusted to equal flow resistance between the inner and outer sections: inner diameter / outer diameter = 0.5.
+The temperature of the elongated mold core is best cooled by spring-type cooling.
+The outer and inner diameters of the sleeve must be adjusted to give a flow resistance of half between the inner and outer sections: outer diameter and inner diameter of the core.

 When the cooling channel is limited by the finished product or mold structure, it will use the following: